taterowney/PythonLeanBridge/README.md

 It automatically bridges a few "primitive" types, as well as allowing for Lean interaction with arbitrary Python `object`s (the only real type in Python under the hood).
 More comprehensive examples can be found in `examples.py` and `Examples.lean`

 **This project is under development and is kinda janky right now (I think there's still a few absolute paths somewhere in the code).
+It should be more stable soon: if you need to use it pls DM me (Tate)**